ahmedadeltito/GradientPolyline/README.md

 # Gradient Polyline

-> A use case for creating a gradient polyline on Google Maps on Android natively.
+> A use case for creating a gradient polyline on Google Maps in Android natively.
 Since it is not a built-in API in Google Maps Android SDK.

 <img src="https://github.com/ahmedadeltito/GradientPolyline/blob/master/art/gradient_polyline.gif"/>